-This is one of the most important sections of your roadtrip preparations.
-A good start is half the battle.
-Roadtripping in Kenya is a different ball game than road tripping in most countries in the world.
-It is also a completely different environment than Namibia, Botswana and South Africa for example, so don't think you can compare the south with the east.
-Most tourists opt for an organized tour in Kenya and therefore the self-drive industry is far less developed.
-It doesn't mean it is impossible, but it does mean you need to plan well in advance.
-The information on our website is trying to help as much as possible in that.
+This is one of the most important parts of your roadtrip preparation.
+A good start is half the battle!
+Roadtripping in Kenya is a different ball game to roadtripping in most countries in the world.
+It's also a completely different environment than Namibia, Botswana and South Africa, so don't think you can compare southern Africa with the East.
+Most tourists opt for an organised tour in Kenya and the self-drive industry is far less developed.
+That doesn't mean it's impossible, but it does mean you need to plan well in advance.
+The information on our website is there to help as much as possible with your travel preparations.

 Being prepared and knowing what to expect is essential for a successful and satisfying trip.
 Here we share our most important itinerary planning tips with you: